Abergele (woreda)

-Tanqua Abergele (ጣንቋ ኣበርገለ, አበርገሌ) is one of the Districts of Ethiopia, or woredas, in the Tigray Region of Ethiopia.
+Tanqua Abergele (ጣንቋ ኣበርገለ, አበርገሌ) is one of the woredas in the Tigray Region of Ethiopia.
 Part of the Mehakelegnaw Zone, Abergele is bordered on the south by the Wag Hemra Zone of Amhara Region, then by the Tekezé River on the west which separates it from North Gondar Zone of Amhara Region, on the north by Kola Tembien, on the east by Degua Tembien and on the southeast by the Debub Misraqawi (South Eastern) Zone.
 The administrative center of this woreda is Yechila; other towns in Abergele include Sele and Jijike.
 Abergele is one of the low lying districts of central Tigray and the Tanqua River, which originates near Hagere Selam, flows through this woreda and joins the Geba just north of Jijike.
 It further feeds the Tekezé River.
 The Tekezé Dam is also located in this woreda.

 History

 It was a constituent of the old Tembien awrajja.
 Historically, Abergele seems to have formed a province since early times (perhaps the 14th century).

 Abergele appears on indigenous maps of the northern Horn of Africa in the 15th Century.

 It was governed by a shum in the reign of Lebna Dengel and Susenyos (16th-17th century).
 According to the chronicle of atse Yohannes I, the people of Abergele joined the rebellion, which was led by Fares and Zayohannes and suppressed by abeto Dalbe Iyesus in 1678.

 Nowadays Abergele is bounded by Enderta in the east, Sekota in the south and qolla Tembien, in the northern and western directions.
 It assumes a unique position mainly for its trilinguistic makeup.
 Its inhabitants constitute the sole Agaw enclave in Tigray, but the majority speaks Tigrinya and some Amharic as well.
 In terms of religion, however, they are predominantly adherents of Christianity.
 Very few of them practice Islam.

 In 2020, woreda Abergele became inoperative and its former territory belongs to the following new woredas: